Get Free Energy Saving LED Light Bulbs Under Victorian Government Scheme

 - Nitrogen Oxide: Responsible for smog

-- Carbon Dioxide (CO2): Responsible for global warning
+- Carbon Dioxide (CO2): Responsible for Global Warming

 Victorian Energy Upgrades Program (VEU)

 The scheme was renamed from VEET (Victorian Energy Efficiency Target) to the VEU scheme on August 1, 2017.
-Since the date of its commencement, the energy program aims to:
+From the date of its commencement, the energy program aims to: